itrascastro/TrascastroACL/README.md

 );
 ```

 - Copy the 'TrascastroACL.global.dist' from TrascastroACL config directory and paste it to config/autoload folder removing the '.dist' termination.
-Now add your application roles ('guest' role is mandatory) and
-also add the 'controller' and the 'action' where the ACL will redirect unallowed access tries:
+Now add your application roles and also add the 'controller' and the 'action' where the ACL will redirect unallowed access tries.
+You also need to add a role provider:

 ```php
 return [